dij0s/PETAL/thesis/bachelor_thesis.typ

 It is also the only other model available in Ollama that offers both reasoning and tool-using capabilities within the available computational resources.

-The #ref(<comparison_test_human_llm>) presents the results, showing both the expert assessment and G-eval benchmarking scores for all nine prompts, side by side and for both configurations:
+The #ref(<comparison_test_human_llm>) presents the results, showing both the expert assessment and G-eval benchmarking scores for all nine prompts, side by side and for both configurations.
 #set table(
   stroke: (x, y) => {
     if y == 2 {